|Degrees:||B.I.S. (University of Waterloo), M.A. (Carleton), PhD (Carleton)|

 Cross-posted 50% Canadian Studies, 50% Geography

-My education began in Creative Writing – particularly playwriting.
+My education began in creative writing, particularly playwriting.
 My undergraduate and MA theses looked at dating, courtship, storytelling, and feminist activism in a religious minority community.
 This was followed by eight life- and research-altering years as a stay-at-home mom and active volunteer in small-town non-profit social services.
-I remain active in this sector, as a board member for agencies serving youth, seniors, low-income families, and people with developmental disabilities.

-My PhD research examined the long-term impact of domestic abuse, using arts-based research methods to critique the dominant ‘recovery’ paradigm.
+My PhD research examined the long-term impact of domestic abuse, using arts-based and autoethnographic research methods to critique the dominant ‘recovery’ paradigm.
 It was followed by a SSHRC postdoctoral fellowship in Emotional Geography at Queen’s University, during which I studied scrapping – in scrapyards and in scrapbooks – as methods of redeeming value from loss.
-As a Banting Fellow in Geography and Canadian Studies, I have created an online dynamic atlas and trauma scrapbook to document the impact of leaving abuse (at postscrap.org), to be launched in early 2015.
+Then, as a Banting Fellow in Geography and Canadian Studies at Carleton, I developed an online dynamic atlas based on scrapbooking about the places and things that are lost or changed by leaving abuse.

-I write academic and literary work in a variety of genres, including articles, poetry, memoir, and reader’s theatre.
-In addition to publications on trauma/abuse and its aftermath, I write about the ethical and practical challenges of using arts- and narrative-based qualitative research methods.
-I am currently working on two books: a memoir and a methods text on the (mis)uses of personal narrative in academic, literary, and therapeutic discourses.
+I write academic and literary work in a variety of genres, including articles, poetry, non-fiction, and reader’s theatre.
+My research currently focuses on the ethical and practical challenges of using arts- and narrative-based qualitative research methods, especially autoethnography.
+I am writing a book on the (mis)uses of personal narrative in academic, literary, and therapeutic discourses, and hope to create an arts-based research lab at Carleton someday as well as a hub of activity in emotional geographies.

 - Personal narrative and creative arts at the intersection of academic, aesthetic, and therapeutic discourses.